macocheung/rpms/asterisk/README.md

 ## Customizations

-* I've added a number of _BuildRequires_ entries to _asterisk.spec_ in order to enable almost all of the optional modules with in Asterisk.
+* I've added a number of _BuildRequires_ entries to _asterisk.spec_ in order to enable almost all of the optional modules within Asterisk.
 I've not enabled Dahdi or other components that rely on hardare and kernel-specific drivers since I want to be able to use the resulting packages on both virtual and physical machines.
-* I like to keep my custom sound files separate from those included in the distribution so I've added the _/var/lib/asterisk/sounds/custom/_ directory where I keep them instead.
+* I like to keep my custom sound files separate from those included in the distribution so I've added the _/var/lib/asterisk/sounds/custom/_ directory.
 * I don't install the sound files via the stock build system.
 Instead, I list them as sources in _asterisk.spec_ so they're downloaded with the Asterisk source.
 Helps when I'm rebuilding often as I don't need to redownload them every time.
 There looks to be support for a caching scheme in the makefile but I'm not seeing how to use it.
+* I include the firmware and configs for Polycom phones and setup PhoneProv.